THE POWER OF THE CIRCLE

 I was working at Residence XII during the clinical trials by National Institute on Drug Abuse.
 (NIDA) This curriculum was developed by Lisa Najavits from Boston.
 She openly acknowledges surviving trauma herself.
 She is brilliant researcher as well as a courageous woman. http://seekingsafety.org

-Seeking Safety is about learning more about PTSD and recovery.
+Seeking Safety helps us learn more about PTSD and recovery.
 A focus on coping skills in the present is important.
-A present focus reduces risk of relapsing as opposed to a past-focused approach.
-We learn about what behaviors and thoughts are common for people surviving trauma and addiction.
+A present focus reduces relapse risk.
+Past-focused approaches may be valid but not in early recovery.
+Learn about what behaviors and thoughts are common for people surviving trauma and addiction.
 This group does not delve into details of past trauma.
 No one is asked to share specifics about her trauma history with the group.
 If that is of interest it may be part of individual therapy.
 That will be entirely up to you.

-Most often people come away from this group feeling very validated.
-Group members see that they aren’t alone in their thinking.
-Old self-defeating coping skills came about in response to surviving trauma.
+Group members come away feeling very validated.
+You’ll see that you aren’t really alone.
+Old self-defeating coping came about in response to surviving trauma.

 Developing new coping reduces anxiety and depression symptoms.
-The goal is to not be bogged down by the impact of trauma.
-It’s about being able to move on and participate in life and relationships.
+Then you’ll no longer feel bogged down by the impact of trauma.
+You’ll be able to move on and fully participate in your life.